-Following allegations of manipulation of the London Interbank Offer Rate ("LIBOR"), a measure of interbank lending rates, regulators and law enforcement agencies from a number of governments and the EU are conducting investigations into whether the banks that contribute data in connection with the calculation of daily Euro Interbank Offered Rates ("EURIBOR"") or the LIBOR may have been manipulating or attempting to manipulate EURIBOR and LIBOR.
-As a result, EURIBOR, LIBOR, the Prague Interbank Offered Rate ("PRIBOR") and other interest rates are indices which are deemed to be "benchmarks" are the subject of recent and ongoing national, international and other regulatory guidance and proposals for reform, including the implementation of the IOSCO Principles for Financial Market Benchmarks (July 2013) and Regulation (EU) 2016/1011 (the "Benchmarks Regulation") which was published in the Official Journal of the EU on 29 June 2016, and applies since 1 January 2018.
+Following allegations of manipulation of the London Interbank Offer Rate (LIBOR), a measure of interbank lending rates, regulators and law enforcement agencies from a number of governments and the EU are conducting investigations into whether the banks that contribute data in connection with the calculation of daily Euro Interbank Offered Rates (EURIBOR) or the LIBOR may have been manipulating or attempting to manipulate EURIBOR and LIBOR.
+As a result, EURIBOR, LIBOR, the Prague Interbank Offered Rate (PRIBOR) and other interest rates are indices which are deemed to be "benchmarks" are the subject of recent and ongoing national, international and other regulatory guidance and proposals for reform, including the implementation of the IOSCO Principles for Financial Market Benchmarks (July 2013) and Regulation (EU) 2016/1011 (the Benchmarks Regulation) which was published in the Official Journal of the EU on 29 June 2016, and applies since 1 January 2018.
 Some of these reforms are already effective while others are still to be implemented.
 The Benchmarks Regulation applies to the provision of benchmarks, the contribution of input data to a benchmark and the use of a benchmark, within the EU.
 It will, among other things (i) require benchmark administrators to be authorized or registered (or, if non-EU-based, to be subject to an equivalent regime or otherwise recognized or endorsed) and (ii) prevent certain uses by EU supervised entities of benchmarks of administrators that are not authorized or registered (or, if non-EU based, not deemed equivalent or recognized or endorsed).
-These reforms, including the Benchmarks Regulation, may cause such benchmarks to perform differently than in the past, or to disappear entirely, or have other consequences which cannot be predicted.
+These reforms, including the

+Benchmarks Regulation, may cause such benchmarks to perform differently than in the past, or to disappear entirely, or have other consequences which cannot be predicted.

-On July 27, 2017, the UK Financial Conduct Authority announced that it will no longer persuade or compel banks to submit rates for the calculation of the LIBOR benchmark after 2021 (the "FCA Announcement").
+On July 27, 2017, the UK Financial Conduct Authority announced that it will no longer persuade or compel banks to submit rates for the calculation of the LIBOR benchmark after 2021 (the FCA Announcement).
 The FCA Announcement indicates that the continuation of LIBOR on the current basis cannot and will not be guaranteed after 2021.
 The potential elimination of the LIBOR benchmark or any other benchmark, changes in the manner of administration of any benchmark, or actions by regulators or law enforcement agencies could result in changes to the manner in which LIBOR is determined, which could require an adjustment to the terms and conditions, or result in other consequences, in respect of any debt linked to such benchmark.
-As of 30 September 2020, no amount was outstanding under CZUB's revolving credit line, which has a variable interest rate calculated as the sum of PRIBOR, EURIBOR or LIBOR and a margin ranging between 0.80 per cent. to 1.10 per cent, depending on the currency of the relevant drawing (see "The Group's Business- Financial Indebtedness-Loan Agreement").
-Any of the above changes or any other consequential changes as a result of international, national or other proposals for reform or other initiatives or investigations, as well as manipulative practices or the cessation thereof, may result in a sudden or prolonged increase in reported EURIBOR, LIBOR and/or PRIBOR or an elimination of EURIBOR, LIBOR and/or PRIBOR, which could have a material adverse effect on the value of and return on any variable rate debt linked to EURIBOR, LIBOR and/or PRIBOR and on the Group's ability to service debt that bears interest at a variable rate.
+As of 30 September 2021, no amount was outstanding under CZUB's revolving credit line, which has a variable interest rate calculated as the sum of PRIBOR, EURIBOR or LIBOR and a margin ranging between 0.80 per cent. to 1.10 per cent, depending on the currency of the relevant drawing.
+Any of the above changes or any other consequential changes as a result of international, national or other proposals for reform or other initiatives or investigations, as well as manipulative practices or the cessation thereof, may result in a sudden or prolonged increase in reported EURIBOR, LIBOR and/or PRIBOR or an elimination of EURIBOR, LIBOR and/or PRIBOR, which could have a material adverse effect on the value of and return on any variable rate debt linked to EURIBOR, LIBOR and/or PRIBOR and/or PRIB